 A polar orbit and wide swath provide near-complete coverage at least once per day in the polar regions except for a small region around the North Pole called the pole hole.
 The size of this hole has changed over time as the instruments have become more advanced.
 See Table 4 for a list of the sizes of the holes by instrument.

-A spatial interpolation has been applied to the pole hole to fill this area.
-With the release of the version 5 ECDR, this spatial interpolation has been slightly improved upon.
-In previous versions, even grid cells around the pole hole that had occasional data were masked out and then an average of the surrounding cells was computed to fill them (red and tan cells in Figure 9).
-With this version, on a first pass, a temporal interpolation is applied.
-Data from up to five days prior or following are used to fill pole hole locations with occasional data (red cells in Figure 9).
-If these are not available, the pole hole is filled with the average of the concentration value from all the grid cells which surround the pole hole (tan cells in Figure 9).
-All grid cells within the pole hole have the same concentration value.
-The spatial\interpolation\flag variable identifies this region.
+To provide a sea ice concentration grid with complete geographic coverage, the pole hole is filled with an average of the sea ice concentrations from the grid cells that surround the hole.
+Note that this method means that all grid cells within the pole hole have the same concentration value.
+The cdr_seaice_conc_interp_spatial_flag variable identifies this region.
 See Section 3.4.3.1 for more information on this flag.

-Note: The current pole hole is quite small (Table 4); and even though the ice edge has retreated a great deal in recent years, the hole is still well within the boundary of where we are confident that ice exists.
-However, it is important to note that one cannot assume what the concentration is, especially in late Arctic summer and early autumn.
+Note: The current pole hole is quite small (Table 4); and even though the sea ice edge has retreated a great deal in recent years, the hole is still within the boundary of where ice is likely to exist.
+However, this could change, and one cannot assume what the concentration is, especially in late Arctic summer and early autumn.
 Thus, we would advise caution in using the interpolated data in long-term trends or climatology analyses and would generally recommend against it.
-For time series analysis (trends), users should still apply the pole hole mask (see Section 5.6.1.1).
-We are filling the hole to provide a complete field for users that want/need complete fields without gaps (e.g., modelers).
+Users should apply the pole hole mask before making a time series analysis (see Section 5.5.1.1).